christsven/H.E.A.T/scenarios/estonia/background-information-estonia.md

 but before any serious investigations could be led, a storm of cyberattacks ground the country to a halt at the same time as targeted misinformation flooded social media channels.
 After several bomb attacks the government called out a state of emergency and started troop reserve activation to aid police forces.
-In the night of X, after three weeks of chaos, war broke out.
+After three weeks of chaos, war broke out.

 The garrisons of the armed forces in Ida Viru, mainly used for training of new recruits, but also for the newly refurbished territorial defense units as well